MaryTran03/CSC120_Final_Project/README.md

 Win the game: Win by either acquiring $800 or 40 reputation points.

 ## Side Quests (to either increase reputation points or money):
-- Side Quests became available if: Money < 0 OR Reputation < 0
+- Side Quests are always available

-### Side Quest 1: Debt Collection
+## Side Quest 1: Debt Collection
 Objective: Help Vinnie collect overdue payments from local business owners who owe him money.
 Description: Vinnie isn’t pleased with your recent actions and wants you to prove yourself useful.
 He assigns you to collect “protection fees” from two local businesses in Rivertown.
 Approach them to demand payment, but handle it carefully—being too aggressive may backfire.

 ### Key Choices: